London-Infosec/web/index.md

 layout: default
 ---

 Welcome to London Infosec!
-We are a consortium of [University of London](https://london.ac.uk/ways-study/study-campus-london/member-institutions) academics (and our friends) working on Infosec.
+We are a consortium of academics in London (and our friends/collaborators elsewehere in UK, and all over the world) working on Infosec.

 <h2 id="resources"> Resources </h2>